pipe-cd/pipecd/docs/rfcs/0007-deployment-chain.md

 ## Configuration

-At the step (3), to enable configure the deployment chain after the first applications (in the deployment chain) deployed successfully, we introduce a new configuration section to the deployment configuration named `postSync` which contains configurations of actions that the in charge piped should do after the deployment run successfully.
+At the step (3), to configure the deployment chain and trigger it via triggering the first applications (in the deployment chain), we introduce a new configuration section to the deployment configuration named `postSync` which contains configurations of actions that the in charge piped should do after the deployment triggered.

 The configuration would look like: